Digital transformation: Leading by example

 The team isolated two parameters that were clearly related to the unscheduled downtime: the rotational speed of the milling spindle and the electric current required by the drive.
 This data was fed into an Edge device where a pretrained algorithm identified interrelationships between anomalies in the process data and downtime and fed them back into production.

-The Performance Insight app makes the results available to users in MindSphere, the open, cloud-based IoT operating system.
+The Performance Insight app makes the results available to users in MindSphere, the leading industrial IoT as a service solution.
 Plant operators are now informed of the situation 12 to 36 hours before a potential system failure and can respond accordingly.

 But the data and anomalies aren’t simply stored in MindSphere.
 The algorithm has to be better trained so that it can deliver results that are increasingly precise.
 “That’s exactly what happens in MindSphere.
 The consistent, end-to-end digitalization environment at EWA ensures the necessary seamless interaction between automation, Industrial Edge, and cloud computing,” explains Florian Meierhofer, an IoT Expert at EWA.